Cauldron Full of Love

 "Thank you," he finally said, but his voice was hollow.
 Arthur was sure no one would ever understand.

 The evening and the meal went well, all things considered.
-Luckily, no one brought up at the table Molly, and things almost felt like they once had been, back before everything was messed up.
+Luckily, no one brought Molly up at the table, and things almost felt as they once had been, back before everything was messed up.
 Back before the second war.
 Arthur even managed to smile a few times.

 Night fell and "evening" quickly became "late."
-Teddy saw Lily home and James left with his parents.
+Teddy saw Lily home, and Al and James left with their parents.
 Hermione and Ron returned to the Burrow ahead of Arthur to collect Hugo.
 Arthur stayed behind to help with the dishes.

 "That roast duck was delicious," he complimented Andromeda.